Grey's Anatomy season 2: Accolades

 In 2006, the series won the Golden Globe for Best Drama Series.
 Sandra Oh won the 2005 Golden Globe for Best Supporting Actress in a Series, Miniseries, or TV Film and the 2006 Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series for her portrayal of Cristina Yang in the show's second season.
 Ellen Pompeo and Patrick Dempsey were also nominated for the Best Actress in a Drama Series and Best Actor in a Drama Series respectively at the 63rd Golden Globe Awards.

 In 2006, casting directors Linda Lowy and John Brace won the Primetime Emmy Award Outstanding Casting for a Drama Series.
 The Grey's Anatomy cast won Best Ensemble in a Television Series at the 2006 Satellite Awards.
 At the Screen Actors Guild Awards, the cast was nominated for Outstanding Performance by an Ensemble in a Drama Series.
 Isaiah Washington was awarded Outstanding Actor in a Drama Series at the NAACP Image Awards in 2006.

-Krista Vernoff received an Primetime Emmy Award for Outstanding Writing for a Drama Series nomination for the sixth episode of the season.
-The sixteenth and seventeenth episodes of the season secured writer Shonda Rhimes a nomination for the Primetime Emmy Award for Outstanding Writing for a Drama Series in 2006.
+Krista Vernoff received a Primetime Emmy Award for Outstanding Writing for a Drama Series nomination for the sixth episode of the season, which also earned Jeff Melman a nomination for Best Directing – Drama Series, Night at the 58th Directors Guild of America Awards.
+The sixteenth and seventeenth episodes of the season secured showrunner Shonda Rhimes a nomination for the Primetime Emmy Award for Outstanding Writing for a Drama Series in 2006.

+Guest stars Christina Ricci and Kyle Chandler were nominated for Best Guest Actor in a Drama Series and Best Guest Actress in a Drama Series at the 58th Primetime Emmy Awards for their acclaimed portrayals of Hannah Davies, a paramedic, and Dylan Young, a bomb squad technician, respectively.
+Kate Burton also secured an Emmy nomination for her portrayal of Ellis Grey, Meredith Grey's mother who suffers from Alzheimer's disease.

 DVD release

 The second season was officially released on DVD in Region 1 on September 12, 2006, almost 2 weeks before the third season premiere which aired on September 21, 2006.
 Under the title Grey's Anatomy: The Complete Second Season – Uncut, the box-set consists of episodes with Dolby Digital 5.1 surround sound and widescreen format.
 It also contained extras available only on DVD, including extended episodes, interviews with cast and crew members, footage from behind-the-scenes and unaired scenes cut from the aired episodes.
+For Target Stores in the United States, the season was released with a bonus disc attached that included a special interview with the cast and crew at the PaleyFest 2006 and some extra deleted scenes.
 The same set was released in Region 4 on January 10, 2007, 4 months after its original release in the United States, whereas its first release date in Region 2 was May 28, 2007, being made available first in the United Kingdom.
 The UK set contained the last 22 episodes of the season, due to the first 5 being released on the first season DVD.